MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 3. If prompted, agree to the terms and then select **Start trial**.

 4. Once your trial capacity is ready, you receive a confirmation message.
 Select **Got it** to begin working in Fabric.
+You are now the Capacity administrator for that trial capacity.

 5. Open your Account manager again.
 Notice that you now have a heading for **Trial status**.
 Your Account manager keeps track of the number of days remaining in your trial.
 You also see the countdown in your Fabric menu bar when you work in a product workload.

     :::image type="content" source="media/fabric-trial/trial-status-me-control.png" alt-text="Screenshot of the Microsoft Fabric trial status.":::

 Congratulations.
 You now have a Fabric trial that includes a Power BI individual trial (if you didn't already have a Power BI *paid* license) and a Fabric trial capacity.
+To share your capacity, see [Share trial capacities.](#share-trial-capacities)

 ## Other ways to start a Microsoft Fabric trial